 Before you write—or finalize—your next business letter, take some time to review how to format the letter, from font choice to style, along with information on which salutations and sign-offs are appropriate to use.

 Types of Formats for Business Letters

 There are three basic formats used in business letters:

 - Block format: In this style, all text is left justified.
 Skip one line between each section.

 - Modified block format: Most content is left justified in this style, just as in the block format letter.
 Here are the exceptions: for your contact information and complimentary close, tab over to the center of the page, and write your information there.

 - Semi-block format: Also sometimes referred to as indented block format, this style is the same as the modified block format except that each paragraph is indented.

-Any of these styles is acceptable for use in a business letter, but since the rules for the block format are so clear-cut, this may be the easiest option to select.
+Any of these styles are acceptable for use in a business letter, but since the rules for the block format are so clear-cut, this may be the easiest option to select.

 Appearances matter.
 A business letter is a professional piece of correspondence, but it won't be perceived that way if you opt for a wacky font or have lots of typos.
 Here are some guidelines to follow: